falguni240/Generative-AI/README.md

 Batch size = number of students in the group

 Epoch = once all students in the school have had a lesson

+#####🔷 What is VAE?
+A VAE is a special type of autoencoder that not only learns to compress and reconstruct data, but also can create new similar data (like generating new images) that's similar to what it learned.

+🧠 Key Ideas:
+Autoencoder learns:

+How to reduce the size of data (encoding),

+And how to rebuild the original from it (decoding).